viirya/ros-driver-techman-robot/README.md

 After above, you should run your docker container with `--privileged` flag.
 Using `lsusb` command should show the USB device up in the list.

+## CHG2 gripper with TM5-700

+`tm700_gripper_test` ROS package contains a ROS node used to test CHG2 gripper on TM5-700.
+You can launch the node like:

+    roslaunch tm700_gripper_test tm_gripper_test.launch  robot_ip:=<robot ip>

+You can input `open` and `close` commands to test gripper open and close actions.